 You are right, there is a long list of integration challenges, more than I can mention here.
 It starts when finding the right service to integrate, learning about it via documentation, and customer onboarding to obtain credentials.
 My checklist: Is it easy to discover the service?
 Is the documentation understandable and engaging?
 Can customers obtain their credentials in a self-service mode?

 When implementing the integration, the devil is usually in the detail.
 Security is one of the most typical challenges.
-Going for standards and best practices usually helps a lot.
+Going to standards and best practices usually help a lot.
 And when the integration is finally ready, and the traffic starts growing, scalability and versioning become an issue.

 To get a bit more specific, what piece of advice would you give to B2B vendors integrating with shopping carts?
 How do they get the most of their integrations?